35 Nursing Resume Examples That Worked in 2026

 Most resumes aren’t designed to beat ATS, and end up being filtered out before they ever reach the recruiter.
 However, if you know how to properly format your resume, you’ll pass the ATS scan and make your way to a person.
 Here’s what you should know about the role of fonts, font size, margins, header names, logical order, skills, and page length, as far as ATS-friendly resumes are concerned:

-- Keywords are the main focus of the ATS, so make sure your skill keywords and header names match what’s in the job description.
+• Keywords are the main focus of the ATS, so make sure your skill keywords, section titles, and LinkedIn headline match what’s in the job description.

 Putting together an effective nursing resume may seem overwhelming and not worth your effort.
 However, putting in the extra effort now will pay off when you get an interview.
 And remember, you’re not doing this alone.
 We’re dedicated to helping you write an amazing resume by providing advice on common frustrating decisions like this: